ByrnorOCount/project_emberward/README.md

 1. **Build Your Maze**: Before and during waves, place Tetris-shaped pieces on the grid to create a long, winding path for enemies.
 The path from the enemy spawn to your core is always visible.
 2. **Place Towers**: Build towers on the pieces you've placed.
 Each tower has unique stats for damage, range, and fire rate.
 3. **Defend the Core**: Click "Start Wave" and watch your defenses hold off incoming enemies.
 Earn gold for each enemy defeated.
 4. **Progress**: Survive all waves to win the level.
-You'll return to a map screen where you can choose your next battle, carrying over your core HP and gold.
+You'll return to a map screen where you can choose your next battle, carrying over your core HP.
 If your core's HP drops to zero, the run ends.

 ## Controls